Tool Integration

 The OpenAI provider automatically parses tool call arguments from JSON strings into Python dictionaries:

-• If JSON parsing fails, the raw string is preserved in a _raw_args field
+_convert_responsemethod automatically parses these strings into Python dictionaries - If JSON parsing fails, the raw string is preserved in a

 # Example of what happens internally when OpenAI returns a tool call